yuvaramsingh94/AdvancedLaneDetection/writeup_template.md

 * Apply undistortion methods in opencv to correct the input image .
 * Convert Color space from RGB to HLS .
 * From HLS remove the saturation channel and apply threshold .
-* Find the gradient in x direction using sobel and apply threshold to it .
+* Find the gradient in x and y direction using sobel and apply magnitude formula to find the Magnitude of gradient .
+* From RGB image , seperate the R channel and apply threshold
-* Combine both these threshold images into a single one .
+* Combine all these threshold images into a single one .
-* Define a region of interest mas and apply to the threshold image to remove all the unwanted borders .
+* Define a region of interest mask and apply it to the threshold image to remove all the unwanted borders .
 * Apply perspective transformation to the thresholded image to convert it into birds eye view
 * Use techniques like erode , dilate to clean the image from noise
 * Apply histogram to find the center of the lane line
 * If we had already found the lane line in the previous frame , we can use its x value to find the starting point (Don't use Histogram)
 * Using sliding window method provided at udacity , find the lane pixels and fit an second order polynomial
 * From the polynomial function , calculate the radius of curvature by applying this formula

-    Image of formula
 * Convert it into meters if needed
 * Find the difference between absolute center and the car center by computing the difference between midpoint between the lane and the pic center